vwkd/didi/README.md

 One day, when reading some RegEx `a|b` it reminded me of a code path in a programming language.
 Either take this route or that route.
 I asked myself if there wasn't a way to make string matching easier to read.

 Quite naturally many things followed from thinking about it like a programming language.
 Reusable bits in the form of functions.
 Importing foreign bits using modules.
+Comments.